SoftwareHeritage/swh-docs/docs/getting-started/api.rst

 ``/api/1/vault/directory/<directory_id>/``

 The first POST request initiates the cooking, and subsequent GET requests can fetch the job result and download the archive.
-See the `Software Heritage documentation <vault-primer>` on this, with useful examples.
-The API endpoint is documented `here <https://archive.softwareheritage.org/api/1/vault/directory/doc/>`__.
+See the `Software Heritage documentation
+<vault-primer>` on this, with useful examples.
+The API endpoint is documented
+:swh_web:`here <api/1/vault/directory/doc/>`.

 In this example we will fetch the content of the root directory that we previously identified.